google/oboe/docs/FullGuide.md

 builder), since it depends on run-time behavior.
 It can be set only up to the BufferCapacity.

-Since sharing mode and buffer capacity might vary (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running, they must be queried.
+Since sharing mode, performance mode and buffer capacity might vary (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running, they must be queried.
 Additionally, the underlying parameters a stream is granted are useful to know even when